 Common Disputes Involving Riparian Property Rights: Given the high number of inland lakes and streams in Michigan, the Michigan courts have been fertile ground for lawsuits concerning riparian property rights.
 A large number of these lawsuits involve disputes between riparian and non-riparian owners.
 Some of the more common types of disputes include the following:

 - Access Easements.
 Some riparian properties are burdened by an easement that provides access to the abutting lake by the owners of non-riparian properties – sometimes referred to as “back lot owners.”
-The typical scenario is the back lot owners have started to use the easement for the installation of a dock and the mooring of boats, when the easement provides only for “access” to the water – a term that the Michigan courts have interpreted as not allowing the installation of docks or the mooring of boats.
+The typical scenario is the back lot owners have started to use the easement for the installation of a dock and the mooring of boats, when the easement provides only for “access” or a “right-of-way” to the water – terms that the Michigan courts have consistently interpreted as not allowing the installation of docks or the mooring of boats.
 Riparian owners are sometimes forced to file a lawsuit against the offending back lot owners, for the purpose of forcing the removal of the docks and boats.

 - Outlots; Public Parks.
 Platted subdivisions sometimes include public parks or outlots that abut a body of water.
 These parks and outlots tend to create the same types of problems as access easements – over time, the use by back lot owners expands to include activities not permitted by the plat’s dedication, such as dockage, permanent mooring of boats, etc. Legal action is sometimes necessary to force compliance with the plat’s restrictions for the park or outlot.

 - Road Ends.
 Road ends (i.e., roads that terminate at an inland lake) have provided a near endless supply of lawsuits in Michigan.
 There are a number of Michigan cases holding that private road ends generally cannot be used for dockage, the mooring of boats, or for sunbathing, picnicking or similar uses; gaining access to the water is generally the only permissible purpose.
 Court holdings regarding the permissible use of public road ends have been similar.
-(New legislation, Public Act 56 of 2012, supplements the court rulings regarding public road ends – prohibiting the use of public road ends for boat hoists or boat anchorage devises, and prohibiting the overnight mooring of watercraft, unless these uses are allowed by recorded deed, easement or dedication.
-The Act also prohibits docks on public road ends, except that a single seasonal dock may be permitted by the local governmental having jurisdiction, provided that such use must be allowed by recorded deed, easement or dedication, or by court order.)
+Legislation adopted in 2012, Public Act 56 of 2012, supplements the court rulings regarding public road ends – prohibiting the use of public road ends for boat hoists or boat anchorage devises, and prohibiting the overnight mooring of watercraft, unless these uses are allowed by recorded deed, easement or dedication.
+The Act also prohibits docks on public road ends, except that a single seasonal dock may be permitted by the local governmental having jurisdiction, for the purpose of facilitating lake access, but not for mooring purposes.
 Despite this, non-riparians oftentimes argue that they have a right to install docks, moor boats, sunbathe and engage in similar uses on road ends.
 This can be especially disruptive to riparian properties that are adjacent to the road end, but can also result in the overburdening of the entire lake.
-To deal with this type of situation, the members of a lake association sometimes join together in a lawsuit to enjoin the improper use of a road end.
+To deal with this type of situation, abutting landowners or the members of a lake association sometimes join together in a lawsuit to enjoin the improper use of a road end.

 - Prescriptive Easements.
 Even where an access easement does not exist, or where an access easement prohibits dockage or the mooring of boats, back lot owners sometimes trespass over riparian property to obtain access to the waters, or to wrongfully install docks and moor boats.
 If this wrongful activity is left unchecked for a long period of time (i.e., fifteen years or more), the back lot owners might argue that they have obtained a “prescriptive easement,” allowing them to continue the wrongful use.
 Lawsuits over alleged prescriptive rights can be drawn-out and expensive, and so diligence is required by riparian owners to ensure that these types of situations do not develop.
 Water access by non-riparians should not be allowed, or if it is allowed, it should be done only pursuant to a written easement or written grant of permission.